Deepakgthomas/dgthomas/index.md

 ## About Me
-<div style="text-align: justify">I am a third-year Ph.D. student in the Department of Computer Science at Iowa State University.
+<div style="text-align: justify">I am a fourth-year Ph.D. student in the Department of Computer Science at Iowa State University.
 Deep Reinforcement Learning, Causal Inference, and Bayesian Networks are my interests.
 I completed my Master's degree in Mechanical Engineering from Iowa State University in 2019.
 My Master's research was on mechano-chemical milling techniques.</div><br>

 ## Publications and Preprints
 <div style="text-align: justify">